newrelic/agent_sdk_samples/nodejs/README.md

    $ export NEWRELIC_APP_LANGUAGE_VERSION="0.10.30"
 ```

-6. Start the newrelic-collector-client-daemon that comes with your Agent SDK
+5. Start the newrelic-collector-client-daemon that comes with your Agent SDK
    download:

 ```
    $ ./newrelic-collector-client-daemon
 ```

-7. Run the sample code inside nodejs/sample
+6. Run the sample code inside the sample directory:

 ```
    $ node hello_new_relic.js